Must-have Travel Accessories for Long Flights

 Sleep Mask

 I like this sleep mask because it has memory foam and doesn’t put any pressure on your eyes.
-It should create a really solid seal to let as little light in as possible.
+It creates a solid seal to let in as little light as possible.

 These Sony noise-canceling headphones are currently my top pick for headphones.
 On flights, they are the best because they block out a lot of noise from the airplane and other passengers.